Deva (Hinduism): Etymology

-Deva is a Sanskrit word found in Vedic literature of 2nd millennium BCE.
-Sir Monier Monier-Williams translates it as "heavenly, divine, terrestrial things of high excellence, exalted, shining ones".
+Deva is a Sanskrit word found in Vedic literature of the 2nd millennium BCE.
+Sir Monier Monier-Williams translates it as "GOD,heavenly, divine, terrestrial things of high excellence, exalted, shining ones".
 The concept also is used to refer to deity.

-The Sanskrit deva- derives from Indo-Iranian *daiv- which in turn descends from the Proto-Indo-European word, *deiwo-, originally an adjective meaning "celestial" or "shining", which is a (not synchronic Sanskrit) vrddhi derivative from *diw, zero-grade of the root *dyew- meaning "to shine", especially as the day-lit sky.
+The Sanskrit deva- is hypothesized to be derived from Indo-Iranian *daiv- which in turn theoretically descends from the Proto-Indo-European word, *deiwo-, which supposedly was an adjective meaning "celestial" or "shining", which is a (not synchronic Sanskrit) vrddhi derivative from *diw, zero-grade of the root *dyew- meaning "to shine", especially as the day-lit sky.
 The feminine form of *deiwos is *deiwih_{2}, which descends into Indic languages as devi, in that context meaning "female deity".
-Also deriving from *deiwos, and thus cognates of deva, are "Zeys/Ζεύς" - "Dias/Δίας", the Greek father of the gods, Lithuanian Dievas (Latvian Dievs, Prussian Deiwas), Germanic Tiwaz (seen in English "Tuesday") and the related Old Norse Tivar (gods), and Latin Deus "god" and divus "divine", from which the English words "divine" and "deity" are derived.
+Also hypothetically deriving from *deiwos, and thus cognates of deva, are "Zeys/Ζεύς" - "Dias/Δίας", the Greek father of the gods, Lithuanian Dievas (Latvian Dievs, Old-Prussian Deiwas), Germanic Tiwaz (seen in English "Tuesday") and the related Old Norse Tivar (gods), and Latin Deus "god" and divus "divine", from which the English words "divine" and "deity" are derived.
 It is related to *Dyeus which while from the same root, may originally have referred to the "heavenly shining father", and hence to "Father Sky", the chief God of the Indo-European pantheon, continued in Sanskrit Dyaus.
 The abode of the Devas is Dyuloka.

 According to Douglas Harper, the etymological roots of Deva mean "a shining one," from *div- "to shine," and it is cognate with Greek dios "divine" and Zeus, and Latin deus "god" (Old Latin deivos).
 The word "Deva" shares similarities with Persian Daeva.

 Deva is masculine; the related feminine equivalent is devi.
 Etymologically, Devi is cognate with Latin dea.
 When capitalized, Devi or Mata refers to a divine mother goddess in Hinduism.
 Deva is also referred to as Devatā, and Devi as Devika.

 The word Deva is also a proper name or part of a name in Indian culture, where it refers to "one who wishes to excel, overcome" or the "seeker of, master of or a best among".

 Another interpretation of the word is derived from the word "dibbati", which means to play or to sport.
 This denotes their playful nature and that they enjoy themselves with the five sensual pleasures.